-\section{Particle Filters with Intermittent Subsampling}
+\section{Particle filters with intermittent subsampling}

-This section presents an analysis of the error propagation in particle filters that perform intermittent subsampling approximation steps.
-We focus on the case where the number of particles $N$ is constant and the subsampling approximation step always uses $N_b$ particles.
-It is relatively straightforward to generalize our results to other settings, where the number of particles $N$ and the size of the subsample approximation may vary over time.
+This section presents an analysis of the error propagation in the leader node particle filter that performs intermittent subsampling approximation steps.
+We focus on the case where the number of particles $N$ is constant, and the subsampling approximation step always uses $N_\mathrm{b}$ particles.
 Our main results are a time-uniform bound on the weak-sense $L_p$-error and an associated exponential inequality.